Krieger's finite generator theorem for actions of countable groups I: Introduction

-Generating partitions are a powerful tool in classical entropy theory.
-They not only simplify entropy computations, but also play critical roles in the proofs of some key results such as Sinai's factor theorem and Ornstein's isomorphism theorem.
-Furthermore, they are not simply a tool in this setting, but rather are intimately tied to entropy as revealed by the following fundamental theorems of Rokhlin and Krieger.
+Countable Borel partitions, and generating partitions in particular, have long played an important role in classical entropy theory.
+Generating partitions greatly simplify the definition and computation of Kolmogorov--Sinai entropy, and the proofs of two of the most well known results in entropy theory, Sinai's factor theorem and Ornstein's isomorphism theorem, relied upon deep, intricate constructions in which partitions played a starring role.
+Furthermore, generating partitions are more than merely a tool in entropy theory, but in fact are intimately connected with the notion of entropy itself.
+This fact is demonstrated by the following fundamental theorems of Rokhlin and Krieger.